bucketeer-io/openfeature-js-client-sdk/README.md

-# Bucketeer - OpenFeature JS provider for Android clients
+# Bucketeer - OpenFeature JS provider for a web clients

 This is the official JS OpenFeature provider for accessing your feature flags with [Bucketeer](https://bucketeer.io/).